The cracked version of Resident Evil Village runs better, testing confirms

 Anti-tampering technology Denuvo, which advertises "zero-impact on the gaming experience," is often the target of DRM performance hit accusations.
 In a 2016 test, we found that Denuvo DRM did not affect performance in Final Fantasy 15, but others have recorded apparent Denuvo-related performance hits in different games, such as Devil May Cry 5.
 This case doesn't resolve the Denuvo question, because while the cracker says that Denuvo is used in Resident Evil Village, Capcom's own DRM technology is apparently at play, too, and could be the main contributor to the stuttering problem.

-I've contacted both Capcom and Irdeto, the company behind Denuvo, for comment, but haven't heard back as of yet.
+I've contacted both Capcom and Denuvo parent company Irdeto for comment, but haven't heard back as of yet.

 Some good news, perhaps, is that aspects of Resident Evil Village's DRM will likely be removed in the future.
 Capcom hasn't said as much, but it's something the company does: It patched Denuvo out of Devil May Cry 5 about a year after release, and dropped it from Resident Evil 7 two years after release.